syedtoheedgillani/AdminScripts/README.md

 **Usage:**

+To obtain the code, feel free to reach out to me on [Upwork](https://www.upwork.com/freelancers/~0188ff047bab91ab3c).
 AdminScripts can be effortlessly integrated into your Moodle instance.
 Simply use the name of the file you want to use with the URL of the site.